Clean Water Action Michigan

 As Michigan’s director of Clean Water Action, Brady-Enerson works to stop oil flow in the Straits of Mackinac, stop attacks on environmental protections and invest in water infrastructure and clean energy.

-At MEC, the Lansing resident is a strong voice for under-represented groups and individuals.
+At the Environmental Council, the Lansing resident is a strong voice for under-represented groups and individuals.
 She is an advocate for inclusion and diversity both internally at MEC and externally within the larger environmental and policy worlds.

 In her down time, Brady-Enerson enjoys activities as diverse as the organizations she supports.
 Statewide, she enjoys kayaking in Manistee National Forest, visiting the Lake Superior area and taking her two dogs, Scout and Dill, hiking.
 At home, she enjoys gardening, political rallies, volunteering on campaigns, crossword puzzles, gardening and spending time with her husband, Joe, and her son, Robert.